rafatrock/bigdata-prepare-python/README.md

 - [ ] Install Apache Spark with Hadoop
 - [ ] Connect with a Cloud Data Repository to access Datasets

 The first step is to use a Cloud Infrastructure to compute and transform your data.
 There can be different options.
 One free option can be using Google Colaboratory.
-This is free and provide you a good Cloud Environment to run your scripts in Python bu using Jupyter Notebook.
+This is free and provide you a good Cloud Environment to run your scripts in Python by using Jupyter Notebook.

 ![Google Colaboratory](https://cdn-images-1.medium.com/max/1600/1*9tQN6y8rc3Qwr7V70F1F5g.png)